CAST-genomics/pipsort/README.md

 **-c** controls the maximum number of causal SNPs allowed at a locus; the default is 3.

-**-sp** is the sharing parameter.
+**-p** is the sharing parameter.
 The default is 0.75, but can be modified by the user.
 The parameter is used in the prior to adjust the weight of configurations.
 Values closer to 1 will assign higher weight to configurations that model shared signals and values closer to 0 will assign higher weight to configurations that model study-specific signals.
 In practice, we recommend users try different values and compare across results.
 In our paper, we try both 0.25 and 0.75 on real data and compare PIP values across both sets of results.

 ### Other command line options (from MsCAVIAR)